-Section 2: Information for the Referee

-The above-named candidate has applied for admission to the MBA Program offered by the School of Business Administration of The American University in Dubai.
+Section 2: Information for the Referee The above-named candidate has applied for admission to the MBA Program offered by the School of Business Administration of The American University in Dubai.
 In order to assist us in evaluating the applicant's qualifications, the MBA Admissions Committee would appreciate your candid evaluation of the applicant in the areas listed below.
-Please complete and return this Reference Form to the university's Admissions Office a the address below.
+Please complete and return this Reference Form to the university's Admissions Office at the address below.
 Thank you.

-Section 3: To be Completed by the Referee

-How long and in what context have you known the applicant?
+Section 3: To be Completed by the Referee How long and in what context have you known the applicant?
+Top 5% Top 10% Top 25% Top 50% Bottom 50% Don't Know Maturity nitiative Leadership Judgment Perseverance Time Management and Punctuality Team Work Abilities Analytical Skills Creative Skills Computer Literacy Oral Communication Written Communication Please provide a brief overall assessme Use additional sheets if necessary Referee's Name: Position/ Fitle: Telephone No: Fax: E-mail: